emmajanedrews/base-template/_posts/2018-01-02-how-to-prepare-your-home-for-the-winter-months.md

 **5. Take extra security precautions.** Statistically speaking, burglaries tend to spike during the holidays.
 One of the reasons for this is that we actually make it easier nowadays, given that we often order things from Amazon Prime or similar online services where the packages are delivered to our door.
 This makes your packages easy targets for burglars.
 Do your due diligence by leaving a note for your package provider to place packages at a rear door of the house, having your neighbors take in your packages for you, or you could even install a doorbell with a camera that informs you when someone is in front of your house.

-In addition to these tips, we also want to thank you for all you’ve done for us in 2017, including those of you who made it out to the thanksgiving pie event.
+In addition to these tips, we also want to thank you for all you’ve done for us in 2017, including those of you who made it out to the Thanksgiving pie event.
 We were happy to see you all out there and got a chance to catch up.
 We look forward to an awesome 2018.

 If there’s a question or topic you’d like us to address, reply to this email or give us a call, and we’ll be glad to cover that for you.